tkirill/tc-bisect/README.md

 The plugin targets TeamCity 9 and wasn't tested with other versions at the moment.
 Like TeamCity 9 it supports Java 6-8.

+## Status

+**The plugin isn't ready for production use yet.
+It works but it often throws exceptions.
+Fixing this is first task to do.**

 ## Installation

 Steps to install TeamCity plugin according to the [official documentation][tc-plugin-install-doc]: